KanghoonYoon/torch-rasgg/README.md

 ## Train
-ReTAG first train PE-Net, and then constructs memory bank.
+ReTAG requires the pre-trained PE-Net and memory bank, which is populated with the relation embedding of training dataset.

-If you want to skip the pre-training stage, and memory bank construction, please download the pre-trained model in this anonymous drive [link](https://).
+Please download the pre-trained model in this anonymous drive [link](https://).

-After preparing the pre-trained PE-Net, and memory bank.
 You can train ReTAG using [scripts](./scripts/predcls_train_retag.sh)

 ```
 bash scripts/predcls_train_retag.sh